pwcberry/pwcberry.github.io/rmit/books/design-patterns/structural-patterns.md

 <table class="software-pattern">
 	<tr>
 		<th>Intent</th>
-		<td>Provide a unified interface to a set of interfaces in a subsystemmm.
+		<td>Provide a unified interface to a set of interfaces in a subsystem.
 Facade defines a higher-level interface that makes the subsystem easier to use</td>
 	</tr>
 	<tr>
 		<th>Applicability</th>